-As you can see, it seems rather difficult to only be able to eat these foods, and it probably is – until you learn new methods of cooking and eating.
-But, when you cut down on refined foods as much as possible you will feel a lot better for doing it than the average vegan or plant based eater.
+As you can see, it seems rather difficult to only be able to eat these foods, and it probably is until you learn new methods of cooking and eating.
+But, when you cut down on refined foods as much as possible, you will feel a lot better for doing it than the average vegan or plant based eater.

 The $64,000 question!
-What exactly do these amazing plant based athletes actually eat to get the energy they need to fuel their bodies through hard work-outs, and even harder still, mentally and physically challenging competitions?
+What exactly do these amazing plant based athletes actually eat to get the energy they need to fuel their bodies through hard work-outs.
+And even harder still, mentally and physically challenging competitions?

 This staggering information is changing our whole concepts and beliefs about food.
 Beliefs that go back to the very core of our beings and our conditioned belief systems.
 Do we really need to eat animal products?
-It seems not, therefore adopting a more plant based way of life could be a great way of boosting your own health, whilst also being kinder to animals and the environment all in one.
+It seems not.
+Therefore adopting a more plant based way of life could be a great way of boosting your own health, whilst also being kinder to animals and the environment all in one.

 If you are either an athlete, somebody doing lots of exercise, or if you are trying to lose weight and burn fat then you will be needing to eat more protein than the average person who will need 0.7-0.8g of protein per 1kg of body weight.
-If you’re an athlete or big into body building then you will more than likely need to double this to maintain your muscle mass.
+If you’re an athlete or big into body building, then you will more than likely need to double this to maintain your muscle mass.

 LEGUMES AND PULSES

-These make up the staple of a whole foods plant based diet plan, due to the fact that they pack such a big protein punch, along with being highly nutritious, full of fiber, high in antioxidants and filling.
+These make up the staple of a whole foods plant based diet plan, due to the fact that they pack such a big protein punch, along with being highly nutritious, full of fibre, high in antioxidants and filling.
 They also contain a good amount of low GI carbs too, making them an all round great addition to any of your plant based diet meals.

 Try to get at least a portion of one of these into every main meal.
 A portion is between 150 grams of the cooked product.

 NUTS AND SEEDS